It’s a very clever brush, but you don’t necessarily need these features

 The brush retains the last 30 brushing sessions worth of data and syncs when you open the app.
 In fact, the Genius X can even be scheduled to sync at certain times.

-Despite having personally used the Genius 9000 daily for the last 3 years, I rarely refer to the app.
+Despite having personally used the Genius Pro 8000 daily for the last 3 years, I rarely refer to the app.
 In part, because I know I am brushing right, and in part, because I find it a little cumbersome.

-Although, Oral-B, a nice stand to hold my phone would have been useful.
-With no stand, you have to hold the phone in front of you so you can see the timer etc.
+Although, Oral-B, a stand to hold my phone would have been useful.
+With no stand, you have to hold the phone in front of you so you can see the timer, etc.

 The younger cool kids may find things like this a bit more natural and get the most value from it.